Eurocopter Tiger: Operational history

 During the 2011 military intervention in Libya, France deployed the French ship Tonnerre amphibious assault helicopter carrier, carrying a number of Tiger attack helicopters aboard, to the Libyan coast to conduct military operations upon military targets within the country.
 On 4 June 2011, French Tigers, alongside British Army Apache helicopters, began conducting combat operations in Libya.

 In December 2012, a four-ship flight of German Tiger UHTs was deployed to Afghanistan.
 Operating from Mazar-i-Sharif, they performed reconnaissance, ground support, and convoy protection missions.
 All had previously undergone upgrades under the ASGARD programme; the modifications include the addition of new defensive systems, sand filters for the MTR390 engines, and enhancements to the communications suite.
 Between 30 January 2013 and 30 June 2014, the German Tigers flew 1,860 hours and 260 sorties supporting NATO ground troops, Afghan security forces, and humanitarian relief efforts after floods.
-The model fired its first shots in anger in German service on 4 May 2013, providing armed overwatch to special forces troops with unguided rockets and machine gun fire.
+The model fired its first shots during combat in German service on 4 May 2013, providing armed overwatch to special forces troops with unguided rockets and machine gun fire.
 The German Army received its last ASGARD-upgraded Tigers in March 2014.

 In March 2013, Spain also deployed three Tiger HADs to the region to provide support to the Spanish ground forces.

 In January 2013, as part of France's intervention in the Northern Mali conflict, a small number of Tigers were deployed for combat operations to that theatre.
 Early production HADs (Block 1) followed in November 2014 after having been declared combat capable.
 In March 2017, German Tigers were rotated into the same country in support of MINUSMA, relieving Apaches of the Royal Netherlands Air Force.
-On the 26th of July, one of the aircraft in question crashed in the desert 700 kilometres north of Gao, killing both pilots.
+On 26 July, one of the aircraft in question crashed in the desert 700 kilometres north of Gao, killing both pilots.
 A subsequent investigation discovered that mistakes by improperly trained civilian maintenance contractors had caused a fatal malfunction.